probe-rs/probe-rs-debugger-test/README.md

 - `STM32H745ZITx_memory`
     - ARM Cortex-M7 core on a ST Nucleo H745ZI-Q board
 - `nRF52833_xxAA`
+    - WIP: Untested and unsupported
     - ARM Cortex-M4 on a Micro:Bit v2 board
 - `esp32c3`
+    - WIP: Untested and unsupported
     - RISCV on an Espressif ESP32-C3 board
 - `RP2040`
+    - WIP: Untested and unsupported
     - ARM Cortex-M0 on Raspberry PICO RP2040, that uses a second PICO as a probe.

 ## Usage notes: